 Electret Condenser Microphone - kidney characteristics

-There are two main directional diagrams once the sphere characteristics and the kidney characteristics.
+There are two main directional patterns: the omnidirectional pattern and the cardioid pattern.

-In the sphere characteristic, the sound is received in the same direction from each direction, so the term omni directional is often used.
+With the omnidirectional pattern, the sound is received from every direction in the same direction, which is why the term omnidirectional is often used.

-On the other hand, in the case of the kidney characteristic, only the sound is converted from the front.
-On the rear axes (180 °) there is theoretically an almost 100% extinction, apart from reflections.
-In practice, the attenuation is about 20-35dB.
-The renal characteristics of a microphone are often referred to as uni directional.
+With the cardioid characteristic, on the other hand, only the sound from the front is converted.
+On the rear axes (180°), there is theoretically almost 100% attenuation, apart from reflections.
+In practice, the attenuation is around 20-35 dB.
+The cardioid characteristic of a microphone is often referred to as unidirectional.

 Diameter (mm): 4